JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

                 .addCssFile("controlled-plugin.css")
                 // There is an option to load the script using the Java Controller's 'addJsFile'.
                 // We recommend to use the JSP based loading (see the controlled-plugin.jsp) though
-                // to make it more clear where the script came from.
+                // to make it clearer where the script came from.
                 .addJsFile("controlled-plugin-core.js")
                 .register();
     }